14 Jun Skulls

 Before we get to the heart of the matter I should probably tell you a little bit about myself.
 I am the oldest son of a large family and I had spent my entire life in the same town in the North East United States.
 Forgive me for being evasive, but I have to be rather discreet about certain locations that feature in my story.
 I have also changed the names of the people involved so as to protect the innocent and avoid libel suits from the families of the not-so-innocent.
 We lived in a very small house on the edge of a forest and across the street from an abandoned rock quarry.
 I was also very active in the Boy Scouts.
-The isolation of my home and the various strange places my Boy Scout troop traveled, resulted in more than one unsettling run in with dangerous animals, whether they walked on four legs or two, so over the years I had developed a bit of a “Danger Sense”.
+The isolation of my home and the various strange places my Boy Scout troop traveled, resulted in more than one unsettling run-in with dangerous animals, whether they walked on four legs or two, so over the years I had developed a bit of a “Danger Sense”.
 Whenever I detected that something about a situation was a little bit off, all of the hairs on my arms and the back of my neck would spring to attention.
-Most off the time this Danger Sense was a false alarm, I soon came to hate deer, but every once and a while it gave me good advice and kept me from blundering into bears, rabid coyotes, pot farmers, and what I suspect to have been a serial killer.
+Most of the time this Danger Sense was a false alarm, I soon came to hate deer, but every once in a while it gave me good advice and kept me from blundering into bears, rabid coyotes, pot farmers, and what I suspect to have been a serial killer.
 There were also a few stranger incidents but those are best left for another time.
 In short, I learned to be grateful for my subconscious.
 As I got to the end of my high school career I became eager to get out of the house and go to college.
 I loved my family dearly, but I was more than ready to be known as an individual rather than as a small part of a collective.
 I was also very socially awkward, particularly when it came to girls.
 I was looking forward to the blank slate that going away to college would provide.

 As my senior year drew to a close I came across the campus that features into my story.
 Once again I am going to have to fudge the geography a bit, so I will limit myself to saying that it was a relatively small school somewhere in Ohio.
-From the moment I set foot on campus the cheerfulness of the students infected me like nothing else had in a long time.
+From the moment I set foot on campus, the cheerfulness of the students infected me like nothing else had in a long time.
 The other students’ enthusiasm for life in general was the main reason that I chose to go here rather than to a more inexpensive state school.
 I know some would say it was a waste of money to pick which college to attend on such details, but I still hold that there is more to attending college than academics.
 I decided to be an English major and off I went.
 My number of friends multiplied unbelievably fast it those first few weeks, and the three that became my best friends were Nick, Topher, and Robin.
 Robin was very emotional and was all heart with very little head.
 Nick and Topher were more logical, like me, although with Topher this made him rather eccentric and not that good with relating to other people.
 He was more happy blowing up stuff in the woods and hunting deer than talking to people.
 Nick was also an English major, and we spent many nights staying up late discussing The Lord of the Rings or classical mythology.
-During those first few weeks I also met Emily.
+During those first few weeks, I also met Emily.
 She was, in my opinion, the most beautiful young woman God had put on this Earth.
-She had eyes as blue as the sun on a cloudless day, and her light brown, wavy hair brought back fond memories of the forests in early spring finally coming to life again after a long winter.
+She had eyes as blue as the sky on a cloudless day, and her light brown, wavy hair brought back fond memories of the forests in early spring finally coming to life again after a long winter.
 Her smile could light up the room and her laugh was better than sunshine after a rainstorm.
 Not only was she beautiful, she was also one of the smartest and kindest people that I have ever known.
 Our philosophical discussions inside and outside the classroom usually left me with my head spinning, and yet she displayed an optimistic view about human nature that made it impossible for anyone to be pessimistic around her.
 I also had less of a problem with my social awkwardness around her.
 I may have had a hard time talking to girls, but Emily talked more than enough for the both of us.
 I wish I could say that I immediately swept her off her feet and we eloped the following summer, but that was sadly not the case.
-I was still awkward around women and for the longest time I had to settle for the position of being just a friend.
-But I digress, you all came to this pasta looking for a scary story and it is high time than I started to deliver.
+I was still awkward around women, and for the longest time, I had to settle for the position of being just a friend.
+But I digress, you all came to this pasta looking for a scary story and it is high time that I started to deliver.

 As I mentioned, the students on our campus were perpetually cheerful.
 As time went on my fellow freshmen and I began to hear stories that suggested there was a karmic price for this happiness.
 Most of the time, when the sun was shining, life was good.
 But once the warm days of late summer went away, and the shadows began to grow longer and take on sinister appearances, we began to see a different side of campus.
 There were stories.
-At the time I was pretty sure that the stories were just attempts by the upperclassmen to scare the gullible freshmen, but during my years living on campus I have seen enough weird stuff to begin to wonder.
+At the time I was pretty sure that the stories were just attempts by the upperclassmen to scare the gullible freshmen, but during my years living on campus, I have seen enough weird stuff to begin to wonder.
 There were the shadow-men who walked the hallways of the dorms on stormy nights and stood at the foot of students’ beds.
 There were the mysterious crying sounds of a baby in the student center in the dead of night.
 There was the wolf-creature that sometimes roamed the classroom buildings and was reputed to have chased one of our campus security guards through the stacks in the library before vanishing into thin air.
 Finally, there were the skulls.

 In order to understand what I am about to tell you about the skulls, you have to understand the layout of one of our classroom buildings.
 Our drama and history departments have only a handful of students and are therefore regarded as the red-headed stepchildren of the various majors offered on campus.
 As a result, both of them are tucked away in the basement of one of our classroom buildings, Edward Hall.
 The theater where the drama department performed their plays was tucked away in the far corner of Edward’s basement.
-The only entrances, or exits, from the theater were the main entrance, which was where the tickets were sold and collected, and a staircase behind the stage which most people did not know existed.
+The only entrances, or exits, from the theater, were the main entrance, which was where the tickets were sold and collected, and a staircase behind the stage which most people did not know existed.
 Right next to the theater was the storage closet that was shared between the drama department and the history department.
 I rarely saw the inside of the closet but I was more than happy to stay away from it.
 The various prop weapons laying everywhere unnerved me and there was a strange idol in the very back corner of the room which seemed to always be watching you, no matter where you stood in the room.
 If you came in the door the idol was sitting on its pedestal watching you.
 If you were working in the shelves you could usually see some part of the blasted thing over an aisle maintaining its silent vigil.
 The campus legend said that the idol was found in an Aztec temple many years ago with the skulls at its feet.
 Most historians bemoan the fact that Cortez dismantled a good portion of the Aztec culture when he showed up with his Spanish forces.
 I, however, had always had a quiet admiration for the man.
 When I looked up the Aztecs online, and saw all of the human sacrifices and cannibalism that they embraced, I became secretly convinced that Cortez had done the world a favor.
 I was not the only one who feared the idol.
 I once heard two of the professors talk in hushed whispers about destroying it.
 They eventually decided not to do so because, as they said, “at least now we know the genie is still in the lamp.”

-In order to reach the theater you had to come down the main staircase which brought you right past the skulls.
+In order to reach the theater, you had to come down the main staircase which brought you right past the skulls.
 There were four of them, kept in a glass case just as you have doubtless seen in dozens of museums.
 Being a logical person, I was irritated by my irrational fear of the skulls.
 Something about them set my Danger Sense off every time I walked past them.
 Their hollow eye sockets seemed to turn to follow me as I walked past, even though I knew that to be impossible.
-Most unsettling of all was what would occur every long once and a while, when I had to walk past the skulls alone.
-On those occasions I could swear that I heard a very faint sound; click-clack, click-clack.
+Most unsettling of all was what would occur every long once in a while, when I had to walk past the skulls alone.
+On those occasions, I could swear that I heard a very faint sound; click-clack, click-clack.
 My overactive imagination immediately assumed it was the sound of the bones grinding against each other.
 Needless to say, I did not go into the basement of Edward unless I had very good reason.

-The urban legends of campus were a favorite late night discussion among my group of friends, and we all had different opinions on the various stories.
-Topher and I were in agreement that most of the stories were probably exaggerated beyond belief by stressed out college students, but we were open to the possibility that there may have been some sort of actual occurrence behind the stories.
+The urban legends of campus were a favorite late-night discussion among my group of friends, and we all had different opinions on the various stories.
+Topher and I were in agreement that most of the stories were probably exaggerated beyond belief by stressed-out college students, but we were open to the possibility that there may have been some sort of actual occurrence behind the stories.
 My Danger Sense, and a few previous encounters with things that could not be easily explained by logic, made me more likely to believe the stories, and I had long suspected that Topher had experienced something similar.
 Robin, of course, was whipped into a near panic attack every time the topic of scary stories came up, while Nick was by far the most skeptical.

 “Look,” Nick would say, “all of these stories seem to happen at around three in the morning.”